Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

-\paragraph{Smooth models.} In \cite{gerber-katok}, Gerber and Katok proved that \emph{every pseudo-Anosov homeomorphism $f$ on a closed surface $\Sigma$ is $C^0$-conjugated to some diffeomorphism $g:\Sigma\to\Sigma$, which in addition preserves an ergodic smooth measure.} See also \cite{lewowicz_anal} for an analytic version.
-Let's point out some interesting facts about this result.
+In \cite{gerber-katok} Gerber and Katok proved that \emph{every pseudo-Anosov homeomorphism $f$ on a closed surface $\Sigma$ is $C^0$-conjugated to some diffeomorphism $g:\Sigma\to\Sigma$, which in addition preserves an ergodic smooth measure.} See also \cite{lewowicz_anal} for an analytic version.
+Let us point out some interesting facts about this result.

 If $f:\Sigma\to\Sigma$ is a pseudo-Anosov homeomorphism, then the system of transverse foliations equipped with transverse measures defines a \emph{translation atlas} $\mathcal{A}_\Delta$ in the complement of the set of singularities $\Delta$ (see e.g. \cite{FLP}).
 Choose some smooth atlas $\mathcal{A}$ on $\Sigma$ such that the inclusion map $(\Sigma\backslash\Delta,\mathcal{A}_\Delta)\hookrightarrow(\Sigma,\mathcal{A})$ induces a diffeomorphism onto its image.
 From now on we consider $\mathcal{A}$ as a fixed smooth structure on $\Sigma$.